25prabhu10/notes/docs/Languages/Git/Git.md

 The `objects` folder consists of 4 types of objects:

-1. _Blob_ (Binary large object): Copy of contents of the file.
+1. _Blob_ (Binary large object): Copy of contents of the file
 2. _Tree_
-3. _Commit_: Creates a snapshot of the project at a given point.
+3. _Commit_: Creates a snapshot of the project at a given point
 4. _Annotated tag_

 - `git cat-file`: Provide content or type and size information for repository objects: